allejo/jekyll-toc/README.md

 1. Download the latest [`toc.html`](/_includes/toc.html) file
 2. Toss that file in your `_includes` folder.
-3. Use it in your template layout where you have `{{ content }}` which is the HTML rendered from the markdown source with this liquid tag:
+3. Where you typically would put {{ content }} in your layout, you would instead use this Liquid tag to output your page's content:

    ```liquid
    {% include toc.html html=content %}